dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 in which case each file with extension `*_mcmc.log` will be processed separately.

-Finally, the additional flag `-tag` can be used to identify files that should be combined in a single `...se_ext.txt` file, e.g. resulting from replicated analyses.
+You can use the additional flag `-tag` can be used to identify files that should be combined in a single `...se_ext.txt` file, e.g. resulting from replicated analyses.
 For instance, with the following command

 `python PyRate.py -ginput .../path_to_log_files -tag Canidae -b 100`

 all log files containing `Canidae` in the file name and the extension `*_mcmc.log` will be combined into a single `...se_ext.txt`, with columns with the origin and extinction of each species given for each replicate.

+### Multiple samples of times of origination and extinction
+To extract multiple samples of the times of origination and extinction from the posterior instead of the mean, the commands shown above can be combined with the additional flag `-resample` specifying how many samples should be taken.
+For example:

+`python PyRate.py -ginput .../Canidae_1_G_mcmc.log -b 100 -resample 10`

+will sample ten times of origination and extinction and store them in the resulting text file as additional columns.
+Similarly, the command:

+`python PyRate.py -ginput .../path_to_log_files -tag Canidae -b 100 -resample 10`

+will sample ten values from each file and concatenate them in one table.

-## Plot range-through diversity trajectory (lineage through time plot)
+# Plot range-through diversity trajectory (lineage through time plot)
 The `...se_ext.txt` file can be used to produce lineage through time (LTT) plots based on range-through diversity.
 To do this, we need to provide the `...se_ext.txt` file using the `-d` command and use the flag `-ltt ` followed by a number to choose between different options:

 `python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1`